fortinma/projection-file/README.md

 # projection-file
-perl script that creates a projection file for a list of files in a directory
+perl and python scripts to create projection files for a list of files in a directory